GoLS Group of Leading Subnational Governments toward Global Biodiversity Targets

 The challenge of conservation: a very rich natural heritage in a small dynamic country

 Catalonia bears the primary responsibility for stewardship, to deliver to future generations a highly diverse and rich natural heritage, the healthy and resilient ecosystems that are the very foundation of our social and economic wealth.
+Being a small nation under significant human pressure, our Biodiversity Strategy addresses the need to find a proper balance between land use and economic activity while conserving the lanscape, natural resources and environmental services.

 ABOUT CATALONIA